rafaelabastidas/rafaelabastidas.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Rafaela, an economist and data scientist originally from Ecuador, now residing in Washington DC.
+I'm Rafaela, an economist and data scientist originally from Ecuador, now residing in Washington DC.

 Currently, I work as a Consultant the headquarters of the [Inter-American Development Bank](https://www.iadb.org/en), at the Strategic Planning and Development Effectiveness Office (SPD).
 My role primarily involves applied research, focusing on applying methodologies—such as econometric and text analysis—to tackle unstructured problems.